Identify Your Breyer

 • NSH - National Show Horse

-• Old Mold - sometimes Breyer makes a slight or significant change to an existing mold.
+• Old Mold - Sometimes Breyer makes a slight or significant change to an existing mold.
 Models made under the older mold are sometimes referred to as "old mold."
 One example of this is the Proud Arabian Mare.

 • PAF - Proud Arabian Foal